IBM/universal-connectors/docs/general topics/Notes_for_UC_plug-in_developers.md

 ## Performance testing

 * Try to use the tools and methods that Ora and Gene referred you to, if possible and helping.
 If not, develop a script that will replicate the process (insert events to data source then send to Guardium, or only send events to Guardium from static log file – skipping the datasource – if you feel there's a performance bottleneck when inserting data into the datasource).
 * Use the Logstash metrics plugin to sample performance; aim for 5K events/sec on normal Guardium machine (Atlanta).
 This threshold may change in the future as a result of changes in UC infrastructure.
-If you do not reach this level, advise with Gene (gmaystro@us.ibm.com; CC Tal) regarding performance tuning suggestions.
+If you do not reach this level, advise with Gene regarding performance tuning suggestions.
 * Send report with performance test details that include the experiment(s) steps, repetitions, settings, and results.
 * See also Filebeat and database settings that were used by Guardium testing department, in https://ibm.ent.box.com/folder/154711504977 (access to box folder required).